GoogleCloudPlatform/cloud-code-samples/java/java-hello-world/.readmes/vscode/README.md

 - `kubernetes-manifests/` - Contains Kubernetes YAML files for the Guestbook services and deployments, including:

   - `hello.deployment.yaml` - deploys a pod with the 'java-hello-world' container image
-  - `hello.service.yaml` - creates a load balancer and exposes the 'go-hello-world' service on an external IP in the cluster
+  - `hello.service.yaml` - creates a load balancer and exposes the 'java-hello-world' service on an external IP in the cluster

 ---
 ## Getting Started